 communities, working in Albania from Malesi e Madhe to Permet and all along

-Via Dinarica, in Bosnia and Herzegovina and Kosovo.
+Via Dinarica, in Bosnia & Herzegovina and Kosovo.
 Better healthcare and

 education services, social inclusion, gender equalities, new micro enterprises